 Net Lease REITs are real estate investment trusts which own portfolios of properties comprised primarily of properties leased to single tenants under net leases.
 The main difference between the Net Lease Sector and other real estate sectors is that REITs in the Net Lease Sector are defined and grouped by the lease type, rather than by property type (e.g., industrial, office, retail).

 Net Lease is one of the fastest growing REIT sectors in the market.
 More and more companies are choosing to lease rather than own the properties that are integral to their businesses and operations.
 At the end of 2008, there were eleven REITs focused primarily on Net Lease real estate with gross assets of $19 billion.
-Ten years later, there are twenty-four Net Lease REITs with gross assets of over $140 billion–more than 7 times larger than ten years earlier.
+Eleven years later, there are twenty-three Net Lease REITs with gross assets of over $150 billion–more than 7 times larger than ten years earlier.
 These companies own more than 23,000 properties across all 50 states which are leased to tenants operating in a variety of industries.
-In 2018 alone, the group expanded their portfolios by a collective $9.4 billion in new assets.
+Over the last twelve months ending September 2019, the group expanded their portfolios by a collective $7.3 billion in new assets.

 Sector Gross Assets